abelsj60/my-site/app/data/clips/uva-is-the-wine-trade-recession-proof.md

 These days, Young’s wealthy Long Island clientele of Wall Street bankers and Madison Avenue advertising executives aren’t so quick to spend so big.
-That’s why the store is pushing wines ranging in price from $15 to$25 from a huge stock that regularly runs over 3,000 bottles.
+That’s why the store is pushing wines ranging in price from $15 to \$25 from a huge stock that regularly runs over 3,000 bottles.
 “At some point, people are going to buy less,” said Young’s President Edward Wassmer (TEP ’95).